weirenong/simpleinterface/README.md

 Image and video knowledge files can be saved as paths, but they are not automatically analysed as persistent knowledge yet.

-If embedding retrieval is unavailable, SimpleAgent falls back to capped file previews so the feature still works.
+If embedding retrieval is unavailable, SimpleInterface falls back to capped file previews so the feature still works.

 ---

 ### Attachments

-SimpleAgent supports attachments through:
+SimpleInterface supports attachments through:

 - drag and drop
 - file picker